Upper Leg Workout to Help Tone Your Thighs

 All of the muscles in your lower body will be capable of more than you give them credit for.
-After all, they hold up your body weight all day every day.
+After all, they hold up your body weight all day, every day.
 That must be doing something, right?
-To get that definition you're looking for though, a little weight training with aerobic exercise never hurt, and it's the best way to get there in the least time.
+To get that definition, you're looking for, though, a little weight training with aerobic exercise never hurt, and it's the best way to get there in the least time.
 These thigh exercises do just that.

 So, we'll start with aerobic exercises to really give the toning element to the upper leg workout.
-They're all awesome exercises to do for your cardiovascular health in general, but they're all leg focussed too.
+They're all awesome exercises to do for your cardiovascular health in general, but they're all leg focused too.
 That means they're a great way to get warmed up and the blood pumping before the strength exercises that come after. (you get all of the cardio benefits too, win-win)

-Burpees are one of the hardest full body aerobic exercises out here.
+Burpees are one of the hardest full body aerobic exercises out there.
 If you’re looking to burn the highest number of calories you can, this is probably the one for you.
 Make sure that you are bringing your knees to your elbows and jumping to a reasonable level.
 Pace yourself, as it is a challenge for the fittest of the fit.

 Although mountain climbers are an ab exercise predominantly, they're still good cardio and great for a thigh toning workout.
 As you move faster and faster, more cardio is involved, so get to a good pace.
 Bring those knees right up to your chest to get the best quad and hamstring activation.
 Your whole body is involved, so make the most of your upper leg workout!